 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 3:47 am and the next high tide will be at 4:24 pm.
-The first low tide will be at 10:12 am and the next low tide at 10:34 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 12:31 am and the next high tide at 1:00 pm.
+The first low tide was at 6:51 am and the next low tide at 7:06 pm.

-The lunar phase is a Waxing Crescent.
-Today we have 11 hours and 34 minutes of sun.
-The solar transit is at 11:40 am and the length of time the moon will be visible will be 14 hours and 19 minutes.
+The lunar phase is a Waning Gibbous.
+Today we had 13 hours and 37 minutes of sun.
+The solar transit was at 12:29 pm and the length of time the moon will be visible will be 9 hours and 2 minutes.

-The tidal coefficient today is 37, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient drops to 34 to end the day with a tidal coefficient of 33.
-The tide heights today are 12.5 ft, 1.0 ft, 11.5 ft and 2.0 ft.
+The tidal coefficient today is 91.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 88 to end the day with a tidal coefficient of 84.
+The tide heights today are 14.4 ft, -0.7 ft, 13.5 ft and 0.0 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Cutler Naval Base which is of 16.1 ft and a minimum height of -2.3 ft.

 Tide timetable for Cutler Naval Base.
 The times are generated in local time in Maine and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]